-Commercial property managers of office buildings/parks are in a unique position to improve their tenants’ productivity and well-being through corporate gardens — thoughtfully designed and maintained interactive landscapes.
+Commercial property managers of office buildings/parks are uniquely positioned to improve their tenants’ productivity and well-being through corporate gardens — thoughtfully designed and maintained interactive landscapes.

-Whether you call it a corporate garden, therapy garden or an office garden, having a landscape or garden in place with your tenants’ health and well-being in mind can also appeal to prospective tenants as well as your surrounding community.
+Whether you call it a corporate garden, therapy garden, or office garden, having a landscape or garden in a place with your tenant’s health and well-being in mind can also appeal to prospective tenants as well as your surrounding community.

-A University of Michigan study published in 2008 found that the more time spent outside in close proximity to plants can help increase memory retention by up to 20 percent.
-Studies have also shown that time spent in and around plants can increase an employee’s attention span and improve concentration as well as productivity.
+A University of Michigan study published in 2008 found that more time spent outside in close proximity to plants can help increase memory retention by up to 20 percent.
+Studies have also shown that time spent in and around plants can increase an employee’s attention span and improve concentration and productivity.

-Corporate gardens that encourage employees to prune, pluck or pick up a watering can play an important role in helping reduce an employee’s stress.
-Activities related to gardening offer those of us under stress a distraction and a way to divert our attention to something stress free and good for the environment — like nurturing a plant.
+Corporate gardens that encourage employees to prune, pluck or pick up a watering can play an essential role in helping reduce an employee’s stress.
+In addition, activities related to gardening offer those under pressure a distraction and a way to divert our attention to something stress-free and good for the environment — like nurturing a plant.

-Follow a hummingbird from blossom to blossom, or stop and actually smell the roses — sometimes the visual stimulation from a professionally designed commercial landscape is enough to reduce stress and anxiety, too.
+Follow a hummingbird from blossom to blossom, or stop and smell the roses.
+Sometimes, the visual stimulation from a professionally designed commercial landscape is enough to reduce stress and anxiety, too.

 Today, office workers spend most, if not all, of their day behind a desk staring at a computer screen.
-This desk-bound worklife isn’t doing our health any favors.
-As we explain in our 2015 Commercial Property Trends Report, any movement is good movement, and that’s why large commercial properties around the Atlanta area are showing more interest in adding walking and bike trails.
+Unfortunately, this desk-bound work life isn’t doing our health any favors.
+Any movement is good, and that’s why large commercial properties around the Atlanta area show more interest in adding walking and bike trails.

 This is just one free and accessible way to encourage a more active lifestyle; it also gives tenants another reason to stay onsite.
 After all, there’s nothing better than heading out for a walk in the sunshine after a long morning of intense meetings — and then coming back reenergized, with a clear head and positive attitude.

-Exterior spaces that welcome physical activity can also become a part of a company’s workplace wellness program, which in turn can help reduce an employer’s health care costs.
+Exterior spaces that welcome physical activity can also become a part of a company’s workplace wellness program, which can help reduce an employer’s health care costs.

 Have you ever driven into work on autopilot?
 Or climbed into your car completely drained after a long day at the office?
-Both scenarios aren’t exactly the safest times to be behind the wheel.
+Unfortunately, both scenarios aren’t exactly the safest times to be behind the wheel.

-Professionally landscaped medians and curbsides will help raise awareness when it comes to the presence of oncoming traffic lanes and pedestrian walkways.
-They can also introduce a sense of pride for employees — that’s because we associate beautiful landscapes and flower beds with a higher quality of life.
+Professionally landscaped medians and curbsides will help raise awareness of the presence of oncoming traffic lanes and pedestrian walkways.
+They can also introduce a sense of pride for employees because we associate beautiful landscapes and flower beds with a higher quality of life.